Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

 - Picked NN because
   - prior experience
   - had the model and weights to hand
-  - believed it would be mroe performant when running (best option for a game).
+  - believed it would be more performant when running (best option for a game).

 ## Implementation